Energy & Environmental

 Issues involving energy and environmental law are key components of Diamond McCarthy’s litigation practice.
 Our cases range from the defense of oil and gas royalty litigation to the prosecution of pipeline supply contracts, including contract and tort claims arising out of hurricane damage in the Gulf, and the defense of major class actions.
 We also have prosecuted and defended clients in matters relating to both traditional and new energies.

 Our representations include antitrust, price-fixing, Ponzi scheme, RICO, fraud, interstate commerce, shareholder rights and securities irregularities.
 We have also established a formidable reputation in environmental litigation, with wins for clients involved in difficult toxic tort cases and in disputes relating to plant engineering and operations.

-Diamond McCarthy is currently defending a publicly traded exploration and production company against multi-hundred-million dollar claims that the company participated in an industry-wide antitrust conspiracy to suppress all lease bonuses and royalties paid for Barnett Shale leases.
+Diamond McCarthy also recently defended a publicly traded exploration and production company against multi-hundred-million dollar claims that the company participated in an industry-wide antitrust conspiracy to suppress all lease bonuses and royalties paid for Barnett Shale leases.
 Our attorneys successfully challenged the plaintiffs’ standing to bring antitrust claims resulting in a dismissal of the plaintiffs’ claims against our client with prejudice.
-We are now defending that dismissal order before the Second Court of Appeals in Ft.
-Worth, Texas.
+We then defended that dismissal order before the Second Court of Appeals in Fort Worth, Texas.